team4909/2018-Core/README.md

 [The Green Alliance - Raspberry Pi Image](#)

-## Default Username/Password
+## Default Configuration
+- Hostname: thegreenalliance.local
-Username: pi
+- Username: pi

-Password: TGA-4909
+- Password: TGA-4909

 ## Bugs / Feature Requests
 Please create a GitHub issue for any bugs or new feature requests.